-

 Existentialism in Five Minutes | Bob Shepherd

 “This was back in the days Of the folk music craze. . . . [and] parties to pay for the rent.
-We all wanted to be existentialists.
-None of us knew what that meant.” –Michael Smith, “The Ballad of Elizabeth … Continue reading →
+We all wanted to be existentialists, but none of us knew what that meant.” –Michael Smith, “The Ballad of … Continue reading →

 The Theology of Materialism